 However, Brenda’s father did live at that house, with his new wife (stepmother to Brenda) and her children.
 Neighbors described him as a preacher who was often drunk and swore heavily.
 These neighbors also remembered Brenda living there, although it’s unclear whether this was before or after her disappearance.

-It is rare for me to use Topix as a source for anything, but I was able to corroborate some of the comments that were made there by neighbors of the residence that was searched, and I do believe that Brenda was there.
-Also, the fact that a relative indicated to police that she had been killed there, makes me think she was there – whether the tip was a suspicion or rumor, I don’t know, but I don’t think a family member would have stated this if Brenda wasn’t there at the East Islip home.
+It is rare for me to use Topix as a source for anything, but I was able to corroborate some of the comments that were made there by neighbors of the residence that was searched, and I do believe that Brenda had been there around that time.
+Also, the fact that a relative indicated to police that she had been killed there, makes me think she was there – whether the tip was a suspicion or rumor, I don’t know, but I don’t think a family member would have stated this if Brenda hadn’t even been there at the East Islip home.

 There was a point where one of Brenda’s sisters contacted the Social Security Administration, in an attempt to determine whether Brenda’s social security number had ever been used.
 The representative replied with “She isn’t dead.” but refused to supply any additional information.
 I have heard of multiple cases where the police were able to use Social Security records to track a missing person, I’m wondering why that hasn’t been done in this case.